JosephThomasGit/johnny-castaway-iptv/README.md

 * **Storage Footprint:** Approximately **1.2 GB** for the Docker image (driven by the Wine compatibility layer and X11 graphics libraries).
 * **Memory Usage:** Consumes roughly **400 MB to 600 MB of RAM** while actively transcoding.

+Disclaimer
+This repository contains strictly independent, open-source automation scripts, configuration templates, and orchestration files designed to run legacy software environments within modern containerized infrastructure.
+This project does not distribute, host, bundle, or share copyrighted software binaries, proprietary installers, or commercial assets.

+All intellectual property rights, trademarks, and copyrights associated with Johnny Castaway remain the exclusive property of their respective creators, developers, and copyright holders.

 ---

 ## Installation & Setup Guide